chengpeng-wang/LLMSCAN/README.md

 ### More Programming Languages

 The framework is language-agnostic.
-To migrate the current C/C++ analysis to other programming languages, please refer to the grammar files in the corresponding Tree-sitter libraries and refactor the code in `parser/program_parser.py`.
+To migrate the current implementations to other programming languages or extract more syntactic facts, please refer to the grammar files in the corresponding Tree-sitter libraries and refactor the code in `parser/program_parser.py`.
 Basically, you only need to change the node types when invoking `find_nodes_by_type`.

 Here are the links to grammar files in Tree-sitter libraries targeting mainstream programming languages: